IurieCezar/Tournament/README.md

 # Tournament

 ## Running the program
 * To successfully run the program the machine needs to have PostgreSQL and Python 2.7 installed.
-Next the user has to create the database, tables and views(from tournament.sql) by typing the folowing commands in terminal:
+Next, the user has to create the database, tables, and views (from tournament.sql) by typing the following commands in the terminal:

  * `psql`